MarshalJoe/joecmarshall/content/posts/one-hundred-users-in-two-weeks.md

 But we made the Lean decision very consciously to ship our MVP and then use that early response for idea validation and feedback.

 We received the landing page as a zipped directory of static assets in a Gitlab repository.
 From there it was a simple drag-n-drop on [Netlify](https://netlify.com) to go from _her_ deliverable to _our_ site - though it would take more to make it fully functional.
-Netlify was a great choice to achieve this kind of rapid protype-to-alpha functionality, because it can integrate with a custom domain for free and you can also get forms or basic identity tracking as add-on extensions.
+Netlify was a great choice to achieve this kind of rapid prototype-to-alpha functionality, because it can integrate with a custom domain for free and you can also get forms or basic identity tracking as add-on extensions.
 A site and custom domain was enough for this project though.

 To take it to launch-ready, I added GA for basic tracking and Mailchimp for our subscription functionality.
 After hooking up the two landing page fields to Mailchimp and adding the GA script to be injected by Netlify in the post-processing stage, we were ready to collect signups - and test the idea.